Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Quantum natural time

-\begin{remark} Suppose that $Y_t$ is a $3/2$-stable L\'evy process with only positive jumps and that $\Lambda$ is a Poisson point process on $[0,t] \times \R_+$ with intensity measure $c ds \otimes u^{-5/2} du$ where $ds, du$ both denote Lebesgue measure and $c > 0$ is a constant.
+\begin{remark} Suppose that $Y_t$ is a $3/2$-stable L\'evy process with only positive jumps and that $\Lambda$ is a Poisson point process on $[0,t] \times \R_+$ with intensity measure $c ds \otimes u^{-5/2} du$ where $ds, du$ both denote Lebesgue measure on $\R_+$ and $c > 0$ is a constant.
 Then there exists a value of $c > 0$ such that $\Lambda$ is equal in distribution to the set which consists of the pairs $(t,u)$ where $t$ is the time at which $Y$ makes a jump and $u$ is the size of the jump.
 This implies that if we observe only the jumps made by $Y$ up to a random time $t$, then we can determine $t$ by counting the number of jumps that $Y$ has made with size between $e^{-j-1}$ and $e^{-j}$, dividing by the factor $c_0 e^{3 j/2}$ where $c_0 = \tfrac{2 c}{3}(e^{3/2}-1)$, and then sending $j \to \infty$.
-Using the same principle, we can almost surely determine the length of time that the time-reversal of a $3/2$-stable L\'evy excursion $e \colon [0,T] \to \R_+$ has been run if we only observe its jumps.
+Using the same principle, we can a.s.\ determine the length of time that the time-reversal of a $3/2$-stable L\'evy excursion $e \colon [0,T] \to \R_+$ has been run if we only observe its jumps.
 Combining this with Proposition~\ref{prop::qle_bubbles}, this allows us to make sense of the quantum natural time parameterization of $\qlegrowth$ where the jumps are provided by the quantum boundary lengths of the bubbles cut off by $\qlegrowth$. \end{remark}

-Building on Remark~\ref{rem::qle_quantum_natural_defined}, we have that the ordered collection of components cut off by a $\QLE(8/3,0)$ from its target point almost surely determines a $3/2$-stable L\'evy excursion.
-We will now show that the time-reversal of this excursion is almost surely equal to the process which gives the boundary length of $\qlegrowth$ when parameterized using the quantum natural time parameterization (in the same way that the ordered sequence of bubbles cut off by an $\SLE_6$ almost surely determines the evolution of the quantum length of its outer boundary) and that the conditional law of the region (viewed as a quantum surface) given its quantum boundary length which contains the target point is the same as for an $\SLE_6$ --- a quantum disk with the given boundary length weighted by its quantum area.
+Building on Remark~\ref{rem::qle_quantum_natural_defined}, we have that the ordered collection of components cut off by a $\QLE(8/3,0)$ from its target point a.s.\ determines a $3/2$-stable L\'evy excursion.
+We will now show that the time-reversal of this excursion is a.s.\ equal to the process which gives the boundary length of $\qlegrowth$ when parameterized using the quantum natural time parameterization (in the same way that the ordered sequence of bubbles cut off by an $\SLE_6$ a.s.\ determines the evolution of the quantum length of its outer boundary) and that the conditional law of the region (viewed as a quantum surface) given its quantum boundary length which contains the target point is the same as for an $\SLE_6$ --- a quantum disk with the given boundary length weighted by its quantum area.